public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 scheduler (a new object is created when the default value

-- The release parameters to use.
-When null
+is not null).
+(See PriorityScheduler.)release - The release parameters to use.
+When null,

 the default value is governed by the associated scheduler